Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Redundancy/ Availability Zones** Azure typically creates 3 copies of the data- these can be located at multiple data centers in the same or different availability zone in a region or in different regions to ensure that if there is an equipment malfunction or power failure in one area the data is still available

-- **Access Tiers** Hot cold and Archive.
-At the storage account level you can only select between hot or cool, archive is not available
+- **Access Tiers** Hot cold (data needs to be stored for at least 30 days) and Archive (slower, least costly, data needs to be stored for atleast 180 days).
+At the storage account level you can only select between hot or cool, archive is not available.
+The Archive option is only available at the individual blob level
     - The access tier for a particular storage account can be changed under configuration
     - Beyond the storage level.
 There is also an option of changing the tier at the level of blob item e-g sample.text inside the container
+    - The limitation of Archive tier is that you cannot directly access the object itself- You first have to rehydrate it before you can access it. - Rehydration is changing the object from archive to hot or cool - this can take up to 15 hours, but there is an option of "high priority" that can complete rehydration in under 1 hr if < 1GB